jgwill/Jamai-core/README.md

 ## How to Start
 1. Clone this repo (`git clone ...`)
-2. Open it in VSCode.
+2. Open the `ui/` folder to access the Ritual Composer Portal
+3. Use the voice or text input to start creating music
-3. Explore the `Genesis/` folder to meet the team and read their stories.
+4. Explore the modules to see how JAMAI works behind the scenes
-4. Try the `playground/` for musical experiments.
-5. Read the docs in `courses/` to learn how to make music with JAMAI!
+5. Check the `data/` folder for emotion profiles and presets
+6. Dive into the `libs/` folder to see third-party integrations like abcjs, music21, and more
+7. Use the `renderPlayback/` module to hear your music in real-time
+8. Save, export, and share your musical creations via the `output/` module

 ---

 ## Spiral Scaffold: JAMAI Core Structure